sridhar-sp/android-test/README.md

 ## Integration testing

-Integration testing usually refers testing interaction between different components or modules of an application.
+Integration testing typically involves testing the interactions between different components or modules of an application.

+During these tests, we can visually observe the app launching, with all the interactions specified in the code happening in real time.

+However, there’s an alternative approach that leverages GradleManagedDevices to run integration tests.
+This method skips the UI preview and executes the tests on a configured virtual or physical device.
+More details on this approach are provided in the next section.

 ### Integration Testing Frameworks